Nesttun

-Nesttun is an urban settlement in the borough of Fana in the municipality of Bergen in Vestland county, Norway.
-It is located approximately 10 km south of the city centre.
-It was the centre of the old Fana municipality, which merged with Bergen in 1972, and is today the administration centre of Fana borough.
+Nesttun is an urban settlement in the borough of Fana in Bergen Municipality in Vestland county, Norway.
+It is located approximately 10 km south of the city centre of Bergen.
+It was the centre of the old Fana Municipality, which merged with Bergen Municipality in 1972, and is today the centre of the borough of Fana.
 Nesttun contains a mall, several smaller shops, a library, and Birkeland Church.

 Climate

 A problem facing Nesttun is flooding after heavy rain.
 In 2005, heavy rain caused the river that flows through the town to break its banks.
 A 2014 article in Fanaposten said that the municipality has taken too few measures to avoid flooding of the magnitude of the 2005 flooding.

 Transport

 Until the opening of the Ulriken Tunnel in 1964, Nesttun was a station on the Bergensbanen railway, and a station on the Nesttun-Osbanen railway until its closure in 1935.
 After lengthy construction work, the two double-lane roads which went through the centre of Nesttun were converted into a pedestrian mall and a single-lane road.
 Nesttun is a major traffic junction of the Bergen area, and this status was strengthened in 2010, when the first phase of the Bergen Light Rail system is completed.
 Buses to the city centre of Bergen depart Nesttun every five minutes.